abap2UI5/docs/docs/development/cds.md

            RESPONSE OF i_salesordertp
            FAILED   DATA(ls_save_failed)
            REPORTED DATA(ls_save_reported).
     COMMIT ENTITIES END.

 ENDMETHOD.
 ```

 Key Considerations:
-* Transaction Management: EML calls in abap2UI5 apps are executed externally, outside the RAP framework.
-Therefore, you must explicitly commit transactions using `COMMIT ENTITIES`.
+* Transaction Management: EML calls in abap2UI5 apps are executed outside the RAP framework.
+Therefore, don't forget to explicitly commit transactions using `COMMIT ENTITIES`
-* RAP Commit Limitations: RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
-These restrictions do not apply when using EML in abap2UI5 apps, allowing greater flexibility in transaction management.
+* Commit Limitations: RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
+These restrictions do not apply when using EML in abap2UI5 apps, allowing greater flexibility in commit management